-Sand compaction piles can be used for all soil types and therefore has been recognised as a widely used method for improving soft ground.
-Various research work has been carried out on improvement of soil properties due to installation of sand piles.
+Sand compaction piles can be used for all soil types and therefore has been recognised as a widely used method for improving the soft ground.
+Various research work has been carried out on the improvement of soil properties due to the installation of sand piles.

-Improve Bearing capacity of soft soil using sand compaction pile by following test method….
+Improve the Bearing capacity of soft soil using sand compaction pile by following test method…

 2. Materials and Methodology

-Present study uses soft soil for fulfilling the objectives of the study.
+The present study uses soft soil to fulfilling the objectives of the study.
 The sandy soil chosen in the present study is also readily available and used for geotechnical construction purposes.

-The geotechnical tests are carried out at the geotechnical laboratory of National Institute of Technology.
+The geotechnical tests are carried out at the geotechnical laboratory of the National Institute of Technology.

 2.1 Testing Tank